-By default, the Phaserunner will be configured so that active throttle starts at 1.2V, and full throttle is reached at 3.5V, which is broadly compatible with all Hall Effect ebike throttles.
-The Phaserunner also has an analog ebrake line which is tied to the throttle line, and the regen voltage is mapped so that regenerative braking starts at 0.8V and then reaches maximum intensity at 0.0V.
+By default, the Phaserunner will be configured so that active throttle starts at 1.2V, and full throttle is reached at 3.5V, which is broadly compatible with Hall Effect ebike throttles.
+The Phaserunner has an analog ebrake line which is tied to the throttle line, and the regen voltage is mapped so that regenerative braking starts at 0.8V and then reaches maximum intensity at 0.0V.

-With the analog brake and throttle lines tied together and mapped this way, the Phaserunner can support bidirectional throttles and variable regen through a V3 Cycle Analyst or other device using just a single wire to control forwards and braking torque.
+With the brake and throttle lines tied together this way, the Phaserunner can support variable regen through bidirectional throttles or a V3 Cycle Analyst, with just a single wire for forwards and braking torque.